ankonkarmokar/dht11_based_dc_fan_control_project/README.md

 - **DHT11 Sensor:** A temperature and humidity sensor to collect environmental data.
 - **DC Fan:** A fan with a DC motor for adjustable speed control.
 - **Microcontroller (e.g., Arduino):** To process sensor data and control the fan.
-- **Transistor/MOSFET:** To interface between the microcontroller and the DC fan for speed control.
+- **Relay:** To interface between the microcontroller and the DC fan for controling.
 - **Power Supply:** To provide power to the microcontroller and fan.
-- **Display (Optional):** An LCD display to show real-time temperature and humidity readings.

 ## Project Implementation